Frequently Asked Questions

 For purposes of creating a portal account or signing in with your attorney number and PIN through the "Forgot Username" or "Forgot Password" links, you should enter your attorney number in the following format:

-Sometimes called your "initial password," your PIN is included on your annual statement from the Commission for Continuing Legal Education (labeled "PIN #").
+Sometimes called your "initial password," your PIN is included on your annual statement from the Office of Admissions and Continuing Education (labeled "PIN #").
+If you do not have a record of your PIN, you can request to have your PIN mailed or emailed to you at http://portal.courts.in.gov/support.

 Generally, IOLTA is a program created by the Indiana Supreme Court in 1997 in an amendment to Professional Conduct Rule 1.15, regarding the safekeeping of property.